 - Higher local transport costs.

 Most of the time, a buyer won’t visit the fob origin personally in international trade.
 So, as a buyer, you won’t be able to tell if a seller charged you more for the local transport costs.
+To avoid these Hidden costs, I get quotes from many shipping agents.
+It gives me idea about the average costs that the seller should charge.

 Looking for the Best China Sourcing Agent?